Triple Threat Chicken

 First, I cut the tenderloin off; then I cut off the lower triangle of the breast; when I have just the thickest part of the breast left, I cut that in half.
 I get four pieces of chicken from one breast.
 The tenderloins and the triangle pieces are thin and cook the most quickly.
 The thick pieces from the top of the breast take much longer to cook so put them on the grill first and the tenderloins on last.

-Now here’s the most important tip for grilling the chicken: half cook the marinated chicken on the grill, then take it off the grill and dunk into a pan with the glaze, then return the chicken to the grill to finish off.
+Now here’s the most important tip for grilling this chicken: half cook the marinated chicken on the grill, then remove it and dunk it into the pan with the glaze before returning the chicken to the grill to finish.
 This enables the chicken to cook before the glaze burns!
 Novices will use a brush and brush the glaze on the half cooked chicken.
 Silly novices.
 Brushing does not get enough glaze on the chicken, and a lot of the glaze drips onto the coals, which causes flare ups, which causes hot hands and more burned spots than necessary.

-But before grilling, you have to marinate, and that part is easy.
+But before the grilling starts, you have to marinate, and that part is easy.
 The chicken needs to sit in the marinade for 2-4 hours, so start early in the afternoon.
-Remember to start your coals approx 40 minutes before you want to start grilling.
-Grilling the thickest parts of the chicken might take 20 minutes, the thinner tenderloins might take only 5 minutes.
-All of these times are approximate, and all depend on how hot your fire is.
-Use common sense.
-Don’t freak out.
-The chicken would cook at different times in a pan on the stove, too.
+Remember to start your coals approximately 40 minutes before you want to start grilling.
+Grilling the thickest parts of the chicken might take 15 minutes, the thinner tenderloins might take only 5 minutes.
+All of these times are approximate, and all depend on the thickness of the meat and how hot your fire is.
+Use common sense, and don’t freak out!
+The chicken would cook at different times in a pan on the stove, too!
 Just keep your eye on each piece of chicken, judging it as an individual, and you’ll be fine.
-The picture above was taken on the tiny balcony of my daughter’s apartment, the first time she made this chicken, and only the third time she had ever BBQ’d.
-Doesn’t it look great?
+Better yet, use an Instant Read Thermometer.
+Take the chicken off at just under 165° F; the chicken will reach 165° off the grill)

 Polly’s Triple Threat Chicken

-Desired number of boneless, skinless, chicken breasts each cut into 3 pieces (see note above).
+Desired number of boneless, skinless, chicken breasts each cut into 3 pieces—see notes above.
 One recipe of marinade will do for 6-8 breasts.
 For more chicken, just double the marinade.
 You’ll have enough glaze for a double batch.

 For the Marinade